SS-Begleitkommando des Führers: Service history

-The SS-Begleitkommando was formed on 29 February 1932 to provide general protection to Hitler and other party functionaries.
+The SS-Begleitkommando was formed on 29 February 1932 to provide general protection to Hitler and other Nazi Party functionaries.
 Twelve Schutzstaffel (SS) members were selected by Sepp Dietrich to present to Hitler.
 From the twelve, a smaller eight-man team called the SS-Begleitkommando des Führers was chosen to protect Hitler as he travelled around Germany.
 Their first appearance was when they accompanied Hitler during the election campaign trips in 1932.
 They served around the clock protecting Hitler.

 Formed in March 1933, the Führerschutzkommando (FSK) replaced the SS-Begleitkommando for Hitler's overall protection throughout Germany in the spring of 1934.
 The FSK members consisted of criminal-police detectives of the Bavarian police.
 The small SS-Begleitkommando des Führers unit continued to provide personal security for Hitler.
 The FSK was also responsible for general security measures, preventive measures, and prosecution of assassination attempts.
 The Führerschutzkommando was officially renamed the Reichssicherheitsdienst (Reich Security Service; RSD) on 1 August 1935.
 The RSD and the SS-Begleitkommando cooperated with the Ordnungspolizei (uniformed order police), Gestapo, and other agencies to provide the inner security requirements, whereas outer protection was handled by general SS units.